CAPTAINGROSCHEH/caught-in-1080p/README.md

 I still haven't covered the case where you set a video/vod as a stream to record, so you may encounter issues by doing this so please only try to set up streams.

-While saving a clip with the save button, please do not edit the 2nd text input since it will automatically be filled with the clip's URL, I'll maybe try to find out if I can directly make the bot download the clip and directly send it instead of sending its URL.

 This is still a beta version of the bot, some unexpected errors can happen and crash the bot, be careful while using it!

 # How to use it